kerryhuangcmu/Kerry-s-Data-Portfolio/critique-by-design.md

 ## AI acknowledgements
 I used AI to structure my explanations in Step 2: the critique section.
 I wrote the critique first and asked ChatGPT to make my critique more concise and grammatically correct.
+For Step 5, I asked ChatGPT to refine my wording and help me explain in sentences ideas that I have difficulty articulate precisely and concisely.